smartxworks/cluster-api-provider-virtink/README.md

 ## License

-Cluster API Provider Kubrid is distributed under the [Mozilla Public License Version 2.0](LICENSE).
+This project is distributed under the [Mozilla Public License Version 2.0](LICENSE).